johnbayko/hicp/README.rst

 - ant

 On MacOS these are easiest to install with Homebrew.
-Install Homebrew first, obviously, but since it can be installed without Homebrew, it's not in the "requires" list.
+Install Homebrew first, obviously, but since these can be installed without Homebrew, it's not in the "requires" list.

 To run the sample server and client: